natiq0802/pk-real-estate-fall23/README.md

 # pk-real-estate-fall23
  Project for LUMS

+You can read the full analysis on my blog: https://wp.nyu.edu/natiqkhan/pk-real-estate-2023/

 ⚠️ Disclaimer:
 ⚠️ The Jupyter notebook and data is part of my CS-334 Project submitted in Fall 2023.
 ⚠️ It is shared here for educational insight and portfolio purposes only.